HadesVR/Wand-Controller/README.md

 #### You'll also need the 3d printable shell which isn't out yet.

+## Assembly

+Order of components isn't super important though you'll want to solder the 1x5 pin header on the bottom of the board *before* you solder the NRF24L01 RF module.

+The IMU needs to lay as flat as possible against the pcb, to do this you'll need to remove the plastic pin spacers on the header under the IMU.
+It doesn't have to be perfect but if the IMU is at an angle your controllers won't be aligned with the IRL angle in VR.

+You'll need to cut the pins under the board as short as possible or else you won't be able to solder the battery holder, since it goes on top of them.
+Again, it doesn't have to be perfect it just has to be enough for the battery holder pins to go through the pcb and be soldered on the other side.
+The battery holder is obviously soldered last since it goes under most components.

 ## Uploading the firmware

 Before uploading the firmware you'll need something that lets you use the atmega328p with a 12MHz crystal, I recommend using [MiniCore][MiniCore], instructions on how to add it to your arduino IDE are right [here][installMiniCore].